Skip to main content

 Presented by Eleanor Sypher, PhD

 Eleanor holds a doctorate degree in Greek and Roman civilizations from Columbia University.
-Join us for these educational lectures, presented with wit and humour!
+Join us for this educational lecture, presented with wit and humour!

 5:30 – 7:00 p.m.